Md-Alqma/mern-shop-now/README.md

 # Shop-Now

 Shop-Now is a full-stack e-commerce website built using the MERN (MongoDB, Express, React, Node.js) stack.
 It provides a platform for users to browse, search, and purchase a wide range of products conveniently.
+Interactive website with looks and feel of amazon.com.

 ## Features